hashstore/hashstore.github.io/_hashstories/002_Packages_with_tricks.md

 ![python antigravity](https://imgs.xkcd.com/comics/python.png)

-Beyound standart library, you can easy install amazing number of community supported modules from [Python Package Index - pypi.org](https://pypi.org).
-All you need is to find package , that you want to install and type `python -m pip install <package_name>`.
+Beyound standart library you can easy install extraodianry number of community supported packages from [Python Package Index - pypi.org](https://pypi.org).
+All you need is to find package, and type `python -m pip install <package_name>` in shell.